konstructio/kubefirst-docs/CONTRIBUTING.md

 As of now, we don't see usage for the `perf` & `test` prefixes.

+We suggest that you create a branch within your fork to add your changes, before creating a pull request, instead of committing them directly to your `main` branch.
+It will prevent misunderstanding in the GitHub UI for status like `Merge branch 'main' into main` which in that case we updated your pull request code with the latest from the kubefirst repository `main` branch.
+It could be interpreted as we already merged your changes to the kubefirst `main` branch while it's not the case.
+A best practice and simple step that can improve communication.

 Lastly, your commits need to be signed so they can be verified.
 GitHub has [great documentation on how to do that](https://docs.github.com/en/authentication/managing-commit-signature-verification).
 If you do not sign your commit, you'll get additional information by the GitHub Action in your pull request.

 ### Images